BCtopics/Github-Practice/README.md

 ### Create a new branch

-It's best practice to work off a develop branch, not master.
+It's best practice to work off a develop branch, not main.

 1. Let's create a new branch called develop.
 To do this type ```git checkout -b develop```
 2. You should now be on your new develop branch.
 To confirm this type ```git status``` it should mention what branch you are on.